-Dr Brenna Bhandar is a Reader in Law and Critical Theory at SOAS, University of London.
+Dr Brenna Bhandar is Associate Professor at the Peter A Allard School of Law at the University of British Columbia.
 She has published widely in the areas of critical legal theory, sovereignty and indigenous rights, and contemporary disputes over ownership and property rights, amongst other themes.
 Brenna takes a fundamentally transdisciplinary approach to her research, and draws upon critical race and feminist theory, critical indigenous studies scholarship, post-colonial theory, political philosophy, and legal history.

 Prof WJT Mitchell is the Gaylord Donnelley Distinguished Service Professor of English and Art History at the University of Chicago.
 He has been editor of the interdisciplinary journal Critical Inquiry since 1978, a quarterly devoted to critical theory in the arts and human sciences.
 A scholar and theorist of media, visual art, and literature, Mitchell is associated with the emergent fields of visual culture and iconology (the study of images across the media).
 He is known especially for his work on the relations of visual and verbal representations in the context of social and political issues.